 At the X-616 Former Chromium Sludge Surface Impoundments, chromium was detected at 917 micrograms per liter in well X616-05G — more than nine times the preliminary remediation goal of 100 micrograms per liter.
 The report notes that chromium is “routinely detected” above the cleanup goal at this well.

-The report also acknowledges that TCE has been “slowly increasing” in several X-616 monitoring wells over the past 25 years.
+The report also states that TCE has been “slowly increasing” in several X-616 monitoring wells over the past 25 years.
 In 2024, the DOE identified what it called a potential new TCE plume on the west side of the former surface impoundments.
-Additional sampling in 2025 led the agency to conclude that a defined plume is not present, though TCE continues to be detected in the wells, and quarterly monitoring will continue into 2026.
+Additional sampling in 2025 led the agency to conclude that a defined plume is not present, though TCE continues to be detected in the wells.

-At the X-740 Former Waste Oil Handling Facility, TCE was detected above the cleanup goal in two monitoring wells within the restored excavation area.
-At one of those wells, X740-26B, TCE was found in the area where concentrations were highest before soil was excavated from the site.
+At the X-740 Former Waste Oil Handling Facility, TCE was detected above the cleanup goal in two monitoring wells within the excavation area.

 Radiological data carries no enforcement weight